Tanuja: Career

-During the mid 1960s, Tanuja started a parallel career in Bengali movies in Kolkata, starting with Deya Neya (1963), where she was paired opposite Uttam Kumar.
-She followed it up with Anthony-Firingee (1967) and Rajkumari (1970).
-Tanuja had on-screen chemistry with Soumitra Chatterjee, with whom she made some films such as Teen Bhuvaner Parey (1969) and Prothom Kadam Phool.
+During the mid-1960s, Tanuja started a parallel career in Bengali movies in Kolkata, starting with Deya Neya (1963), where she was paired opposite Uttam Kumar.
+She followed it up with Antony Firingee (1967) and Rajkumari (1970).
+Tanuja had on-screen chemistry with Soumitra Chatterjee, with whom she made some films such as Teen Bhubaner Paare (1969) and Prothom Kadam Phool.
 Tanuja spoke her own lines in these Bengali films.

 Afterwards, Tanuja retired from films for a number of years, but came back when her marriage ended.
 She was now offered supporting roles often starring former heroes.
-Her Pyar Ki Kahani hero Amitabh Bachchan had to call her "bhabhi" (sister-in-law) in Khuddar (1982).
+Her Pyar Ki Kahani hero Amitabh Bachchan had to call her "bhabhi" (sister-in-law) in Khud-Daar (1982).
 She also played a supporting role in Raj Kapoor's Prem Rog (1982).
-In 1986, he received an invitation from Sri Lanka to appear in the Sinhalese film Peralikarayo opposite to Vijaya Kumaratunga where she played the main role.
+In 1986, she received an invitation from Sri Lanka to appear in the Sinhalese film Peralikarayo opposite to Vijaya Kumaratunga where she played the main role.